agoering/spice-pinball/docs/pinball-sounds-exercise.md

 ---
 layout: docs
 title: Pinball Soundtrack
-prev_section: loopedsoundtracks
+prev_section: jukebox
-next_section: supplies-c
+next_section: supplies-d
 permalink: /docs/pinball-sounds-exercise/
 ---

-Let's put together everything we've learned today.
+Let's put together everything we've learned so far.
 To recap, we can now:

 - Read in analog sensors
 - Use analog sensors as if they were digital